babagay/java-practice/README.md

 # java-practice
 Social 1.0

-Treining Java course at Source IT.
+Treining Java course at Source IT